jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 Influence skill.
 Any armour can have its plates, rivets or adornments made with solid gold if the Games Master allows it.

-Steel: Steel is an alloy of iron and either carbon, manganese, chromium, vanadium, or tungsten.
+**Steel**: Steel is an alloy of iron and either carbon, manganese, chromium, vanadium, or tungsten.
 Steel is harder and more durable than iron but require different smelting techniques to create which may not be known in all cultures.
 The process for creating steel is reflected in its x4 Cost Multiplier.

 Items made from steel gain +1 AP.
 There is no increase in ENC.

-Wondrous Metal: Wondrous Metal is any special metal found in a particular settings that has incredible natural properties because it is of divine origin say, or originates on a plane where incredibly strong and durable metals are found.
+**Wondrous Metal**: Wondrous Metal is any special metal found in a particular settings that has incredible natural properties because it is of divine origin say, or originates on a plane where incredibly strong and durable metals are found.
 Mithril, for example, is an example of a wondrous metal.